-An Evolutionary View of Theology, Religion, and the Sacred
+A Naturalistic, Evolutionary and Monastic View of Theology, the Sacred and Religion

 Experienced hikers are very conscious of landscapes and the subtle differences between them.
 One of the joys of hiking is the sensual consciousness of passing through a variety of landscapes.
 In terms of space and time, each landscape offers a particular geography, geology, flora, fauna, and other elements all of which exist in an interdependent relationship with each other.
 Those of us who take the time to investigate the world around us on or off the trail, aided by guide books, interpretation by knowledgeable people, our own past experiences, and a keen desire for new discoveries, find our sense of awareness, understanding, and connection to life's landscapes richly altered and expanded.

 Our physical surrounding is but one of many landscapes in which we live out our lives: psychological, social, political, economic, geographical, and spiritual, to name a few.
 Some of us wander around these landscapes so absorbed in self-concern that we pay little attention to where we are.
 Some of us spend most or all of our lives trying to stay in familiar landscapes with little curiosity or knowledge of what lies beyond the territory we know.
 There are others of us who are born with a curiosity and appetite for exploring every inch of all the landscapes we encounter and for discovering whatever new information they may contain.

 Those for whom the horizon stirs a calling for the adventure to begin; where the jagged crumbling lip of a towering precipice is an opportunity to reconnoiter; where curiosity and imagination urge them to go even farther: these are Trekkers.